 The handler would first read the Interrupt Identification Register at Base Address +2.
 If the interrupt is for Received Data Available, the handler then reads the data.
 If no interrupt is pending, control exits the routine.
 A sample handler, written in C, is as follows:

-'''

-readback = inportb(BASEADDR +2);

-if (readback & 4) /Readback will be set to 4 if data are available/
+readback = inportb(BASEADDR +2); if (readback & 4) data[i++]=inportb(BASEADDR); outportb(0x20,0x20); return;

-data[i++]=inportb(BASEADDR);

-outportb(0x20,0x20); /Write EOI to 8259 Interrupt Controller/

-return;

-'''